Engin-Boot/alert-to-care-s3b8/README.md

 ### Occupancy Interface

-An occupancy-management-client needs to set the status of each bed
+An occupancy-management-client needs to set the bedStatus of each bed

 - Occupancy of each bed
 - Enter Patient details